carpentries/trainers/governance.md

 * Secretary
 	* elected by the committee members at the first meeting after elections
 	* term is for one year

-### Trainer in good standing
-A trainer in good standing for leadership purposes:
-- completed trainer training and checkout
-- taught at least three instructor training workshops

 ### Non-voting members